otrv4/otrv4/otrv4.md

   transmitted value G2a.

 G3a (POINT)
-  Alice's half of the DH exchange to determine G3.
+  Alice's half of the ECDH exchange to determine G3.

 c3 (SCALAR), d3 (SCALAR)
   A zero-knowledge proof that Alice knows the value associated with her